Los Angeles County seeks review of ruling on homelessness

 The Los Angeles County Board of Supervisors has voted to join an effort to seek reversal of a court decision that restricts efforts to bar homeless people from sleeping on sidewalks in Western states.

+The board's 3-2 vote Tuesday coincided with the start of a California fundraising visit by President Donald Trump, whose assertions about homelessness include a claim that local and state officials deliberately exacerbate the homeless problem for political gain.
-The board voted 3-2 Tuesday to direct county lawyers draft a brief asking the U.S. Supreme Court to hear a challenge to a decision by the 9th U.S. Circuit Court of Appeals against the city of Boise, Idaho.

-The appeals court ruled that it is unconstitutional to arrest or otherwise sanction homeless people who sleep on sidewalks when there isn't enough housing or available shelter beds.
+The vote directs county lawyers draft a brief asking the U.S. Supreme Court to hear a challenge to a decision by the 9th U.S. Circuit Court of Appeals against the city of Boise, Idaho.
+The court ruled it is unconstitutional to arrest or otherwise sanction homeless people who sleep on sidewalks when there aren't enough shelter beds.

-Boise has asked the Supreme Court to review the 9th Circuit's decision in the case, which began in 2009.
+The brief will support Boise's pending request for the Supreme Court to review the case, which began in 2009.

+Supervisor Sheila Kuehl voted against the motion, saying in a social media post that it would "criminalize poor people who have nowhere else to go."
+Supervisor Mark Ridley-Thomas voted in favor, saying in a statement that the situation is "a state of emergency."

 Comments